 Keep an eye on dividend safety.
 Extremely high yields may be unsustainable, leading to cuts that disrupt your plan.
 Research a company’s payout ratio and historical stability before committing significant funds.
 Diversifying across sectors and market caps also reduces risk.

 Enter your starting amount, expected dividend yield, projected share price growth, and number of years.
 The calculator displays your estimated portfolio value along with a table showing key milestones.
-Feel free to experiment with different yields and growth rates to see how they alter your results.
-This tool serves as a guide, not a guarantee—actual returns will vary.
+Experiment with different yields and growth rates to see how they alter your results.
+For ongoing contributions, the monthly contribution field adds the specified amount each month before compounding.